Authored by the expert who managed and guided the team behind the Laos Property Pack

 Which areas in Vientiane have the highest property prices per square meter in 2026?

-As of early 2026, the three most expensive areas for residential property in Vientiane are the Nam Phou and Setthathirath Road corridor in Chanthabouly district, the embassy and school pockets in Sisattanak district, and the That Luang area in Xaysettha district.
+As of early 2026, the three most expensive areas to buy property in Vientiane are the Nam Phou / Setthathirath Road corridor in Chanthabouly district, the embassy-adjacent residential streets along the Mekong in Sisattanak district, and select pockets near That Luang in Xaysettha district.

-Each of these high-price areas commands premiums for different reasons:
+Each of these expensive areas in Vientiane commands top prices for a different reason:

 Which areas in Vientiane have the most affordable property prices in 2026?

-As of early 2026, the most affordable areas for residential property in Vientiane are the outer parts of Sikhottabong district near the airport road, the Thanaleng corridor in Hadxaifong district, and the suburban districts of Naxaithong and Xaythany.
+As of early 2026, the most affordable areas to buy property in Vientiane include the airport-side streets of Sikhottabong district, the Thanaleng corridor in Hadxaifong district, and outer districts like Naxaithong and Xaythany, where entry prices can be significantly lower than central Vientiane.

 You can also read our latest analysis regarding housing prices in Vientiane.